Maddy-1111/Telemetry-Application/README.md

 ### Clarifications:
 - Your decode_data function does not have context of the original string, all it gets is a list of packets from which it must reconstruct as well as verify the original string.
+- Your outputs of the decode_data would either be {true, "original string"} or {false, ""}